Bill O'Herlihy

 Bill O'Herlihy (26 September 1938 – 25 May 2015) was an Irish television broadcaster and public relations executive.
-He was best known for his broadcasts for Raidió Teilifís Éireann (RTÉ), primarily in the sporting arena.
-Presenter for 10 FIFA World Cups and 10 Summer Olympic Games, O'Herlihy was noted for his "Okey Doke" catchphrase.
-O'Herlihy retired from RTÉ following its coverage of the 2014 FIFA World Cup.
+He was best known for his broadcasts for Raidió Teilifís Éireann (RTÉ), primarily in politics and sport.
+A presenter for ten FIFA World Cups and ten Summer Olympic Games, O'Herlihy was noted for his "Okey doke" catchphrase.
+He retired from RTÉ following its coverage of the 2014 FIFA World Cup.
 According to the Irish Examiner newspaper, "with the possible exception of Michael O'Hehir, Bill O'Herlihy was the broadcaster most universally welcome in Irish homes over the last 50 years."

 Early life

 Born and raised in Glasheen in Cork city, O'Herlihy was the son of a local government official and the grandson of William O'Herlihy, a Cork Examiner news editor.
 He was educated at Glasheen boys' national school and later at St. Finbarr's College, Farranferris.

 Print journalism

 After finishing his schooling at fifteen, O'Herlihy followed his grandfather into journalism and secured a job in the reading room of the Cork Examiner.
-He was only seventeen years-old when he subsequently became sub-editor of the Evening Echo, a position he held for five years.
+He was only seventeen years old when he subsequently became sub-editor of the Evening Echo, a position he held for five years.
 He also graduated to the positions of news, features and sports reporter.